 Mushrooms are most adaptable.
-Use them as a main course, as seasoning, as vegetables, in salads, or as an hors d'oeuvre, or to add distinction to many dishes.
+Use them as a main course, as a seasoning, like vegetables, in salads, or as an hors d’oeuvre, or to add distinction to many dishes.
 Sauteed caps, sliced or whole, combine well with vegetables and add much to steak or roast beef.
 Raw mushroom slices enhance many salads.
 A few sliced or whole mushrooms with other ingredients in chicken or meat pie, stews, and other mixed casserole dishes are excellent.

 Mushrooms lose flavor if peeled.
 But old and tough skins must be scraped off.
-Peeled stems will flavor many dishes and may be put in the kettle when making broth.
+Peeled stems will flavor many dishes and maybe put in the kettle when making broth.
 For mushroom stock for use in sauces or soups, add peelings and stems to 2 cups water and simmer 20 minutes.
 Add salt, pepper, and parsley.

 - 4 Tbs.
 (1/2 stick) unsalted butter for sauce plus one more Tbs. for mushrooms

 - 1.5 pound mixed fresh mushrooms (shitake, porcini, oyster)

 - 1 cup light vegetable broth (or liquid from reconstituted dried mushrooms or a mixture of both)

 - Salt and freshly ground pepper, to taste

 - 1/2 cup grated Parmigiano-Reggiano cheese